-- all prescriptions are scanned and emailed to Knox Pharmacy for delivery of medications to the ward prior to patient discharge. - Prescriptions that are scanned to Knox Pharmacy for delivery to the ward shall identify the ward e.g. McAuley /Callaghan/ DSU / Manaaki/ Cancer Care and the expected discharge time. - The original prescription is placed in the pharmacy collection box at McAuley reception or in the Knox Pharmacy mailbox at main reception where they will be collected by a Knox team member.
+- all prescriptions are scanned and emailed to Knox Pharmacy for delivery of medications to the ward prior to patient discharge.
+Alternatively, a prescription may be given to the patient to present at their preferred Pharmacy. - Prescriptions that are scanned to Knox Pharmacy for delivery to the ward shall identify the ward e.g. McAuley /Callaghan/ DSU / Manaaki/ Cancer Care and the expected discharge time. - The original prescription is placed in the pharmacy collection box at McAuley reception, Manaaki reception or in the Knox Pharmacy mailbox at main reception where they will be collected by a Knox team member.